Hypothetical answers to continuous queries over data streams: Background

-A \emph{query} is a pair $Q=\tuple{P,\Pi}$ where $\Pi$ is a program and $P$ is an IDB atom in the language underlying $\Pi$.
-Query $Q$ is \emph{temporal} (respectively, \emph{rigid}) if the predicate in $P$ is a temporal (resp.\ rigid) predicate.
-(Note that we do not require $P$ to be ground.)
+A \emph{temporal query} is a pair $Q=\tuple{P,\Pi}$ where $\Pi$ is a program and $P$ is an IDB atom in the language underlying $\Pi$.
+We do not require $P$ to be ground, and typically the temporal parameter is uninstantiated.\footnote{The most common exception is if $P$ represents a property that does not depend on time, which normally would be written using a rigid predicate.
+In our framework, this would mean that $P$'s temporal parameter would be instantiated to $0$.}

-A \emph{dataset} is a set of EDB facts (\emph{input facts}), intuitively produced by a data stream.
-For each dataset $D$ and time point $\tau$, we consider $D$'s \emph{$\tau$-history}: the dataset $D_\tau$ of the facts produced by $D$ whose temporal argument is at most $\tau$.
-By convention, $D_{-1}=\emptyset$.
+A \emph{dataset} is an indexed family of sets of EDB facts (\emph{input facts}), each intuitively corresponding to the facts delivered by a data stream to a reasoning system at each time point. \begin{definition} A \emph{dataset} is a family $D=\{D|_\tau\mid\tau\in\NN\}$, where $D|_\tau$ is a set of EDB facts with timestamp $\tau$. \end{definition} We call $D|_\tau$ the \emph{$\tau$-slice} of $D$.
+For each $\tau$, we also consider $D$'s $\tau$-history $D_\tau=\bigcup\{D|_{\tau'}\mid\tau'\leq\tau\}$.